tijn/mkfifo.cr/README.md

 This small library monkey patches `File` to add two new class methods: `fifo` and `fifo?`.

+I made this because:

+1. I need it for my hobby project
+2. I found [this dicussion about it](https://forum.crystal-lang.org/t/fifo-file-in-linux/271), so others need it too

+It's basically a copy of [Ruby's `File.mkfifo`](https://forum.crystal-lang.org/t/fifo-file-in-linux/271), but I changed the permissions to match Crystal's default for new files.

 ## Installation

 1. Add the dependency to your `shard.yml`: